rubocode/vision-lk/vision/index.md

 Our vision must help us make decisions when navigating challenges.
 It helps us to know what our values are so that we can navigate intelligently.

-Our values guide us and these three values will guide with a timeless quality.
+Our values guide us.
+These three values will guide with a timeless quality.
+They are objectives at the same time they are values.
 They will help navigate our current economic crisis as well as point us towards true north in the future.

 * [Peace](peace)
 * [Progress](progress)